Wallace & Gromit in Project Zoo

-Wallace & Gromit in Project Zoo is a platform video game developed by Frontier Developments and published by BAM!
-Entertainment for the GameCube, PlayStation 2, Xbox and Microsoft Windows.
+Wallace & Gromit in Project Zoo is a platform video game developed by Frontier Developments, published by BAM!
+Entertainment, and produced by Aardman for the GameCube, PlayStation 2, Xbox and Microsoft Windows.
 It is the first console game to feature Aardman Animations' characters Wallace & Gromit, with Peter Sallis reprising his role as the voice of Wallace.
 The game follows the duo as they battle with Feathers McGraw (the villain from The Wrong Trousers).

 Gameplay

 As Gromit, the player must use Wallace's bizarre inventions - including the Porridge Gun, Turnip Launcher, Springy Boots, and Gyrocopter - to battle Feathers McGraw's robotic minions and rescue the baby animals in typical platform game style.

 Plot

 Wallace and Gromit have adopted Archie, a baby polar bear at the local zoo.
 When they go to the zoo to celebrate his birthday, they find the zoo padlocked and supposedly under new management.
 They discover that Feathers McGraw is now running the zoo and has kidnapped Archie.
 Back at home, Wallace and Gromit design a giant wooden penguin (a parody of the Trojan Horse) which gets them inside the zoo.
 Entering the jungle house, they find that Feathers has captured baby elephants to force their parents to work for him.
 Soon, Wallace finds an entrance to a mine where Gromit must battle a mole machine in the first boss fight of the game.
 After the mole machine is destroyed, Feathers escapes underground.
 Wallace sees a poster nearby denoting a countdown to D-Day, which he finds odd.

 Travelling underground, Wallace and Gromit are briefly separated, forcing Gromit to navigate mining machinery and mine cart tracks.
 It also turns out Feathers has imprisoned baby beavers to force their parents to work.
 Wallace and Gromit corner Feathers, but he drops them through a trapdoor into a flooded room where they are nearly crushed before Gromit unlocks the door.
 The duo are briefly separated again, with Gromit needing to navigate around lava, fire and enemies before they are reunited and find imprisoned baby gorillas who Gromit is soon able to free.
 In appreciation, the gorillas open up the lift, allowing them further access.
 Eventually, after freeing all three gorillas, Wallace and Gromit find their way back to the Gyro-Copter, where they see Feathers activating some machinery.